Billi-Green/Ghost_ESP_B/docs/hugo docs/content/infrared/transmitting.md

 1. Open the Infrared view and browse the *Remotes* list to see `.ir` files stored on the SD card.
 2. Pick a Flipper-compatible `.ir` file.
 GhostESP parses the sections inside the file and lists every named button.
 3. Tap a button entry to transmit.
-A popup shows "Transmitting" while the protocol encoder recreates the waveform on the configured IR TX pin.
+The configured LED should flash pink if not in stealth mode.

 ### Universal libraries